Digital 25 Art Of Manga Web Header Image R5b

 Manga — Japanese comics and graphic novels — have become a global phenomenon.
-Featuring original drawings by major artists rarely displayed, this exhibition traces manga’s evolution from the 70s to today.
+Featuring rarely presented original drawings by major artists, this exhibition traces manga’s evolution from the 1970s to today.
 The exhibition explores manga as a powerful medium for visual storytelling, highlighting themes across genres, from friendship to sexuality to the human condition.
 Looking closely at each artist’s narrative worlds and creative processes, the exhibition also spotlights manga’s cultural impact on the world today and possibilities for the future.

 Chiba Tetsuya, Akatsuka Fujio, Takahashi Rumiko, Taniguchi Jiro, Yamazaki Mari, Araki Hirohiko, Yamashita Kazumi, Tagame Gengoroh, Yoshinaga Fumi, Oda Eiichiro, and Tanaami Keiichi (in exhibition order).